Baby-Led Weaning Banana Pancakes

 5 from 4 votes

-Throw a ripe banana, oats and your favorite unsweetened plant-milk in a blender, puree until smooth, then cook like you would normal pancakes.
+Throw a ripe banana, oats, and your favorite unsweetened plant-milk in a blender, puree until smooth, then cook these baby-led weaning pancakes like you would normal pancakes.
 They are perfect for baby-led weaning as they are soft and easy to gum.

-Enjoy them as-is, or add in flavor.
+Enjoy these baby led weaning pancakes as-is, or add in flavor.
 You can try vanilla extract, ground cinnamon, nutmeg, ginger– it all works.
 If you like it in your pancakes, then you’ll like it in these!

 Blw Banana Pancakes

-These aren’t traditional fluffy pancakes.
+These baby led weaning pancakes aren’t traditional fluffy pancakes.
 They are soft and moist, which makes them perfect for baby!
-If you want a fluffier pancake, then I recommend adding in 1/2 teaspoon baking powder to the blender
+If you want a fluffier pancake, then I recommend adding in 1/2 teaspoon baking powder to the blender.

 Banana pancakes will become slightly gummy as they cool, which makes them easy to cut for baby.
 For older kids, like my 3-year old son, I smear a thin layer of peanut butter on top along with a few smashed berries.
 He eats them with his hands like toast!